compare Step Machine and Elliptical Trainer

 Hips (gluteus maximus), front of the thighs (quadriceps), back of the thighs (hamstrings), calves (gastrocnemius) and lower shin (tibialas anterior).

-If good posture: calf muscles, gluteal muscles and hip flexors targeted.
+If good posture: calf muscles, gluteal muscles and hip flexors targeted on the stepper.

 Toned bottom